 Seeking to discredit those that would support the institution of slavery, Douglass successfully championed the slogan ‘Send the Money Back’ and it became a rallying call for all those across Scotland who advocated abolition in the United States.

-Frederick Douglass appears to have visited Greenock as part of this tour on at least two occasions.
+Frederick Douglass appears to have visited Greenock on at least three separate occasions.

 On the 10th of April 1846, the now defunct Greenock Advertiser published a notice for an anti-slavery meeting to be attended by Frederick Douglass and Massachusetts abolitionist James Buffum.
 The meeting was held at the ‘West Blackhall Street Chapel’, which was known in more recent time as St Columba’s Gaelic Church.
 The building is now owned by HG Pypers, a furniture company.